-- Unbounce found that adding a video to your landing page can increase conversions by up to 80%.
+- Unbounce found that adding a video a landing page can increase conversions by up to 80%.

-Among our own user base, video assets are the second most common asset type created and reviewed online proofing today.
+Among our own user base, video assets are the second most common asset type uploaded and reviewed by creative teams in our platform.

-But video production involves multiple players on different teams, juggling deadlines, managing budgets, and ideally—sticking to often tight turnaround schedules.
-With all of these moving pieces in the mix, you’ll need a solid pre-and post-production video workflow to keep it all together.
+But video production involves multiple players on different teams, juggling deadlines, managing budgets, and ideally sticking to what are often tight turnaround schedules.
+With all of these elements in the mix, an efficient pre-production and post-production video workflow can keep all these moving parts together.

-Whether you're an agency specializing in video, an enterprise brand looking to augment your marketing with video assets, or a video producer, this guide will give you a workflow to produce quality video content faster and ensure compliance with brand and regulatory guidelines.
+Whether you're an agency specializing in video, an enterprise brand looking to create more in-house video assets or a freelance video producer, this guide will give you a video production workflow that will enable you to produce and approve quality video content faster, every time.

 Review and approval of video projects can get complicated fast without the right workflow in place.
 There are many moving parts involved, and if you're not careful, they can quickly become a tangled, expensive mess--especially when multiple revisions are required.